-- Ensuring robust system are in place for recognising, reporting, reviewing or investigating deaths and learning from avoidable deaths that are contributed to by lapses in care across the Trust. - Developing a framework of assurance for the Trust Board. - Reviewing external mortality data sources and co-ordinate investigation into any issues unexplained by routine review processes. - Presenting the quarterly National Data Set for learning from deaths to the Quality Committee. - Leading the Trust Learning from Deaths Panel. - Linking with Learning from Death leads within our strategic partnerships to develop a consistent approach to learning from deaths of patients across our health economy.
+- Ensuring robust system are in place for recognising, reporting, reviewing or investigating deaths and learning from avoidable deaths that are contributed to by lapses in care across the Trust. - Developing a framework of assurance for the Trust Board. - Reviewing external mortality data sources and co-ordinate investigation into any issues unexplained by routine review processes. - Presenting the quarterly National Data Set for learning from deaths to the Quality Committee. - Linking with Learning from Death leads within our strategic partnerships to develop a consistent approach to learning from deaths of patients across our health economy.